 The Butterfly effect is an observation that in complex systems, small changes can result in large differences in outcomes.
-The term was coined in 1961 by Professor Edward Lorenz, who was one of the first meteorologists to use computer-based models to forecast the weather.
+The term was coined in 1961 by Professor Edward Lorenz.
+He was one of the first meteorologists to use computer-based models to forecast the weather.

-To save time when inputting data into the computer Lorenz reduced the number of decimal places from six to three and was shocked to see the model’s prediction was radically different from what he had previously seen when had had used six decimal places.
+To save time when inputting data into the computer Lorenz reduced the number of decimal places from six to three.
+He was shocked to see the model’s prediction was radically different from what he had previously seen when had had used six decimal places.
 The butterfly effect is also a component of chaos theory where it is the sensitive dependent variable.

 The butterfly effect can also be seen in A/B testing where small changes to the user experience and conversion rates can result in large differences in sales and revenues.
 Websites can of course be complex ecosystems with hundreds or thousands of interconnected pages and many potential customer journeys.